scrat321/MM1CharEdit/README.md

 # ⚔️ Might & Magic - Book 1 Character Editor

 This tool is designed to allow you to edit characters from the game _Might and Magic: Book One - The Secret of the Inner Sanctum (1986)_.
-<br />It provides a simple interface for modifying save files, including character stats, equipped items, and backpack items.
+It provides a simple interface for modifying save files, including character stats, equipped items, and backpack items.